2023-opportunity-hack/InnovationNation--990DataFinder-ATooltoAnalyzeNonprofitsandFoundations-TaxReturns/README.md

 **Search Options:**

-1. **Geographic Location**: We successfully implemented the ability to search for nonprofit organizations' salaries based on their geographic location.
+1. **Geographic Location**: We implemented the ability to search for nonprofit organizations' salaries based on their geographic location.
 2. **Annual Gross Revenue**: Information about annual gross revenue was extracted from Part 1, line 12 for 990s and Part 1, line 9 for 990 EZs.
 3. **Annual Net Revenue**: We extracted data related to annual net revenue from Part 1, line 22 for 990s and Part 1, line 21 for 990 EZs.
 4. **Job Titles**: We identified job titles containing specific keywords such as "Director," "Chief __ Officer," "Manager," "Coordinator," and "Assistant."